dhansel/Altair8800-IOBus/09-spi-i2c/README.md

 ### Programming the ATMega328P

-The preferred method to program the ATMega328P chip on the card is to use a programmer such as the MiniPro TL866 or other that allows you to directly program a .HEX file into the ATMega.
-Use the SPI_I2C.hex file provided in this directory. **Important:** Program the fuse settings ("Config" button in the TL866 interface) to
+After building the card you need to program its ATMega328P chip.
+The preferred method is to use a programmer such as the MiniPro TL866 or other that allows you to directly program a .HEX file into the ATMega.
+Use the [SPI_I2C.hex](SPI_I2C.hex) file provided in this directory. **Important:** Program the fuse settings ("Config" button in the TL866 interface) to
 Fuse Low=0xFE, Fuse High=0xD7, Extended Fuse Byte=0xFD